 Cynthia thinks an updated haircut and color is one of the most transformative measures you can take to project an updated image.
 How do you know if it's time for a change in hairstyle?
 Well, if it's been more than five years since you've done a major overhaul, you can pretty much be sure that your style is outdated.

-There are so many great styles for older women, from a chin-length bob to a cute, cropped pixie haircut like Jamie Lee Curtis wears.
+There are so many great styles for older women looking for jobs, from a chin-length bob to a cute, cropped pixie haircut like Jamie Lee Curtis wears.
 Find someone in your office or a friend with a hairstyle you like and ask where she gets it done.
 A trusted stylist can guide you in the right way for both style and color.

 Choose Comfort Shoes With Style